whiteblock/genesis-docs/_docs/defining_tests.md

 task-runners:
   - name: task_1
     volumes:
-      - name: myOutputFile # this volume will have read-write permissions, as that is the default
+      - name: myVolume # this volume will have read-write permissions, as that is the default
-        path: /path/to/output.json
+        path: /path/to/volume
     script:
-      inline: curl http://localhost:4000 >> output.json
+      inline: curl http://localhost:4000 >> /path/to/volume/output.json
   - name: task_2
     script:
-      inline: print ${/path/to/output.json}
+      inline: cat /path/to/volume/output.json
   - name: task_3
     script:
       inline: curl http://localhost:4000 >> output_2.json